openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 The display object positioning system treats the Stage as a Cartesian coordinate system (the common grid system with a horizontal x axis and vertical y axis).
 The origin of the coordinate system (the 0,0 coordinate where the x and y axes meet) is at the top-left corner of the Stage.
 From there, x values are positive going right and negative going left, while (in contrast to typical graphing systems) y values are positive going down and negative going up.
 For example, the previous lines of code move the object myShape to the x coordinate 17 (17 pixels to the right of the origin) and y coordinate 212 (212 pixels below the origin).

-By default, when a display object is created using ActionScript, the x and y properties are both set to 0, placing the object at the top-left corner of its parent content.
+By default, when a display object is created using Haxe, the x and y properties are both set to 0, placing the object at the top-left corner of its parent content.

 **Changing position relative to the Stage**